-Not only that, but it’s also really easy to visit for a day trip from Halifax as it’s only around a 50-minute drive from the city centre.
+Not only that, but it’s also really easy to visit on this day trip tour from Halifax as it’s only around a 50-minute transfer from the city centre.

 After arriving in Peggy’s Cove, you almost feel like you’ve stepped back in time.
 The colourful little houses and cove are like something out of a storybook.